-When the school principal called, I knew I was in trouble.
-I thought I had gotten away with skipping 85 out of 97 classes in my Grade 9 year.
-But I was wrong.
-Now my parents know all about it.
+When the school principal called my house, I knew I was in trouble.
+See, I thought I had gotten away with skipping 85 out of 97 classes in my Grade 9 year.
+But I was wrong and now my parents know all about it.

 We go through thousands of experiences every day, some simple some complex.
 But only a handful are defining moments.
-I would like to tell you about 3 moments that have changed the course of my life – starting with that Grade 9 year.
+Fellow Toastmasters, I’d like to tell you about 3 moments that have changed the course of my life – starting with that Grade 9 year.

-The first defining moment was when I realized I had let my parents down.
-Before we immigrated to Canada, my parents were well established in their careers but I did not enjoy my schooling.
-Before I turned 12, my family decided to move to Canada to provide me with more flexibility in my learning.
+The first defining moment was the moment when I realized I had let my parents down.
+Before we immigrated to Canada, my parents were well established in their careers but I dreaded going to school.
+Before I turned 12, my family moved to Canada to give me a less stressful environment.
 They were right.
-I liked my schooling way better in Canada.
-The teachers were not as strict.
-I had more time to play, maybe a little too much freedom for a 12 year old.
-After tasting the fruit of skipping a few classes, it snowballed into 85 out of 97.
-I kept this a secret until the end of grade 9 because my parents were too busy making ends meet.
+I liked my schooling way better.
+The teachers weren’t as strict.
+I had more time to play, maybe just a little too much freedom for a 12 year old.
+After skipping a few classes here and there, it snowballed into 85 out of 97.
+I hid my attendance list thinking my parents would never find out given how busy they were making the ends meet.

-My mom was heartbroken when she picked up the phone.
-I could still recall the tears trickling down her face.
+My mom was heartbroken when she found out.
+I still recall the tears trickling down her face.
 I felt guilty that I had lied to her.
 It never crossed my mind that my actions would result in such emotional pain.
 My dad, on the other hand, was outraged.
 He dragged me out to a track in front of our apartment and ordered me to run.
-The rain did not stop that night and neither did I until I fell from exhaustion.
-I did not fully understand the importance of education back then but I knew I never wanted to let my parents down, again.
+The rain didn’t stop that night and neither did I until I fell from exhaustion.
+I didn’t fully understand the meaning of education back then but I knew I never wanted to let my parents down, again.

-The second defining moment was when I realized I was capable of solving my own problems.
-Before that I relied heavily on my dad for my academic performance.
-He was sort of my in-house professor who knew how to solve every single math and science question.
-My father did not know everything instinctively.
-He studied my textbooks along with me.
-This model worked very well up until my second year of University.
+The second defining moment was the moment when I realized I was capable of solving my own problems.
+Before that I relied heavily on my dad.
+He was this in-house professor of mine who could solve every single math and science questions.
+He didn’t know them instinctively.
+My dad studied my textbooks along with me.
+This model worked wonderfully up until my second year of University.

 One day, I came home with another question that stumped me.
 It was from my civil engineering course on structure of buildings.
-I went to sleep that night but my dad ended up pulling an all-nighter.
-Except the next morning, he still couldn’t solve the problem.
+My dad and I discussed the question until late.
+I went to sleep thinking the problem will be solved by the morning.
+That didn’t happen.
+My dad pulled an all-nighter and still couldn’t solve the problem.

-That was the moment when I realized I could no longer rely on him to push me forward.
-It had to come from me.
-With that determination, I solved that problem by myself.
-In fact, I did so well that I scored the highest grade in my civil engineering courses all throughout University.
+That was the moment when I realized it was time I relied on myself to go forward.
+I couldn’t possibly rely on someone else to push me through life.
+It had to be me.
+With that determination, I solved it on my own.
+In fact, I was able to maintain the highest grade in my civil engineering courses all throughout University.
 This defining moment motivated me to take ownership over my life in both my successes and failures.

 These 3 defining moments have taught me 3 things.
 The first is to never let my parents down.
-The second is to own both my successes and failures, and the third is to believe in myself even when others would not.
-These moments have shaped me into who I am today.
-I am grateful for my past; I am happy about the present; and I am excited about my future.
+The second is to own both my successes and failures, and the third is to believe in myself even when others wouldn’t.